My Somerset Starling Guide

 It gives sheltered views of Starlings flying past Glastonbury Tor.

-The Meare Hide is in the centre of the Shapwick heath reserve but is best reached from Ashcott Corner.
+The Meare Hide is in the middle of the Shapwick Heath reserve but is a shorter walk from the Ashcott Corner car parks.

 Stand to the east of the Meare Heath woods to see the birds roost.